dheerajVagavolu/Parallel_Computing_cs17b028/README.md

 * Create a secondary sub matrix of the size of the mini matrices to store part of the result in each process.
-* take a note of the process containing the required element. ie. AdjacencyMatrix[S,D]
+* Make a note of the process containing the required element. ie. AdjacencyMatrix[S,D]
 * Check if the element is already non-zero.
 In that case return 1.

 ### Message passing